ganesh077/genai-pipeline/README.md

   Retrieve contextually relevant documents based on a user query’s embedding and combine them with the query to generate an answer with an LLM.

 - **Modular & Scalable Architecture:**
-  The pipeline is built using Langflow’s visual interface and configuration JSON, making it easy to modify and extend.
+  The pipeline is built using Langflow’s visual interface, making it easy to modify and extend.

-## Repository Structure

 https://github.com/user-attachments/assets/006e70d9-da7a-4d80-bdc6-87a3fd27bf83